StreamBit/FOSS-Astro-Heater/README.md

   <summary><strong>I have a great idea for this project which needs to be added!</strong></summary>
   <p>That's great!
 That's the beauty of FOSS, feel free to make a fork of this project and get working on it!  :)

-  If you want to collab on the main branch, make a pull request with your changes and I'll take a look.

   If you just have a feature you'd like to request, make an issue report and tag it as `feature request`.</p>
 </details>